-The Magpies had dropped into the relegation zone courtesy of Huddersfield Town's 4-1 victory over Bournemouth, but Ritchie's well-taken effort gave Rafael Benitez's side their first league victory in the North-East since October 21 and moved the club into 13th place in the standings.
+The Magpies had dropped into the relegation zone courtesy of Huddersfield Town's 4-1 victory over Bournemouth earlier in the day, but Ritchie's well-taken effort gave Rafael Benitez's side their first league victory in the North-East since October 21 and moved the club into 13th place in the standings.

 Moments later, Ayoze Perez hooked a 25-yarder marginally off target and it took until after the quarter-hour mark for the visitors to apply any kind of pressure on the Newcastle goal.